Mario-CyberS/Deploying-Wazuh-SIEM/README.md

 - -> Last Select 'Finish'
 - Next you can press start marchine and the VM will boot up, this will take you to the boot up options.
 - Customize these as you please, you will have to register the VM with your RHEL account you made earlier.
-- Also I chose to boot this VM with a GUI in order to use the VMware tools like copy and paste from local PC to VM.
+- Also, I chose to boot this VM with a GUI in order to use the VMware tools like copy and paste from local PC to VM.
 - You can also choose to set root pass, do that.
 Also you can create your Wazuh user, call it WazuhMgr and give it admin role.
 You can also do this after the boot via CLI.

 ### 4. Create our Linux user
-- Before installing the Wazuh components lets create a Linux user to deploy our Wazuh system with (Run this in Wazuh Box CLI):
+Before installing the Wazuh components lets create a Linux user to deploy our Wazuh system with (Run this in Wazuh Box CLI):
 ```bash
 useradd -m -s /bin/bash WazuhMgr
 ```
-- Change the users pass:
+Change the users pass:
 ```bash
 passwd WazuhMgr
 ```
-- Now that the user is created lets add it to the wheel group for sudo privileges
+Now that the user is created lets add it to the wheel group for sudo privileges
 ```bash
 usermod -aG wheel WazuhMgr
 ```
-- Now we can switch user to WazuhMgr
+Now we can switch user to WazuhMgr
 ```bash
 su - WazuhMgr
 ```

 ### 5. Install and Configure Wazuh Manager
-- Here is the quikstart documentation that can be followed to install this: [Wazuh Quickstart](https://documentation.wazuh.com/current/quickstart.html)
+Here is the quikstart documentation that can be followed to install this: [Wazuh Quickstart](https://documentation.wazuh.com/current/quickstart.html)
-- Run this quick curl command to easily install all Wazuh components:
+Run this quick curl command to easily install all Wazuh components:
 ```bash
 sudo curl -sO https://packages.wazuh.com/4.11/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-- Once the installation finishes we want to take note of our admin account sign in for the Wazuh WebUI
+Once the installation finishes we want to take note of our admin account sign in for the Wazuh WebUI (User) admin
-- (User) admin
-- (Password) long list of ramdom characters under admin
-- Now lets download net-tools to run important commands:
+(Password) long list of ramdom characters under admin Now lets download net-tools to run important commands:
 ```bash
 dnf install -y net-tools
 ```
-- Then run this next command to get your VMs IP address which we will use to access the Wazuh WebUI:
+Then run this next command to get your VMs IP address which we will use to access the Wazuh WebUI:
 ```bash
 ifconfig
 ```
-- Our IP will be in the 'ens' section labeled 'inet', usually starting with 192.
+Our IP will be in the 'ens' section labeled 'inet', usually starting with 192.
-- Now we must open some ports in order for wazuh to communicate properly, the ports are 1515, 1514, 443
-- First check if the firewall is running:
+Now we must open some ports in order for wazuh to communicate properly, the ports are 1515, 1514, 443 First check if the firewall is running:
 ```bash
 sudo systemctl status firewalld
 ```
-- If its not enable it with:
+If its not enable it with:
 ```bash
 sudo systemctl start firewalld
 sudo systemctl enable firewalld
 ```
-- Next allow incoming traffic on the 3 ports:
+Next allow incoming traffic on the 3 ports:
 ```bash
 sudo firewall-cmd --zone=public --add-port=1514/tcp --permanent
 sudo firewall-cmd --zone=public --add-port=1514/udp --permanent